nikitavoloboev/data/docs/business/pricing.md

 Don't be afraid to charge more for good products as they get better.
 Especially if there is not much competition for what you provide of quality.
 Just [sell the features ](../psychology/marketing.md) and future vision well.

+I personally like the model where you buy something and you own the copy and get updates for next x months (usually a year), then you have to update by paying.
+[Cleanshot](https://cleanshot.com/) or [JetBrains](https://www.jetbrains.com/) do this model well.

 ## Nice pricing pages

 - [Fathom](https://app.usefathom.com/register)